-Our Modern Shepard’s work in a network of business owners that are bringing target browsing back to life.
+Our modern shepherds work in a network of business owners that are bringing target browsing back to life.
 Starting in forestry cut blocks in the 80’s and 90’s, Target Browsing started making its come back in Alberta.
 In the States there are over 70 companies.
 Jeannette Hall, owner of Baah’d Plant Management & Reclamation is bringing Target Browsing to Alberta communities.
-She has a strong background in the Environmental industry working for Government, NGO’s and the private Oil and Gas sector.
-Her intimate knowledge of Alberta’s flora and landscapes makes her the best Modern day Shepherd.
+She has a strong background in the Environmental industry working for Government, NGOs and the private Oil and Gas sector.
+Her intimate knowledge of Alberta’s flora and landscapes makes her the best modern day shepherd.

 When Qualifications Meet Passion

 How I came to see the demand for Organic Weed Management

 I aim to provide Commercial, Urban and Rural landowners a non-toxic, environmentally responsible and risk-free weed control method that promotes biodiversity, sustainability and has no adverse effects.
 In 2001, nearly 5 billion pounds of chemicals were used worldwide to kill weeds and insects; only 5% reached its destination.
 Today studies show that glyphosate, the chief ingredient in Roundup, has been shown to cause Infertility, Birth Defects, Cancers, Parkinson’s, Autism, Alzheimer’s, Diabetes, overall negative impacts on bodily function and resistant bacteria and plants.
 The EPA reports in 2007, 185 million pounds of glyphosate was used by U.S. farmers.
 It is apparent that we are in crisis.